-Since children spend an average of 20 percent of their waking hours in school, education policy leaders often look at ways to provide more learning opportunities through afterschool programs.
+Children spend approximately 25 percent of their waking hours in school, and policy leaders are often striving to provide more learning opportunities through afterschool programs.

-Afterschool programs are school or community-based programs that offer students a variety of academic and enrichment activities in the hours that follow the school day.
-As described below, these programs are funded and supported legislatively in a variety of ways.
+Broadly defined, afterschool programs (sometimes called OST or Out-of-School Time Programs) are school or community-based programs that offer academic and enrichment activities in the hours that follow the school day.
+These programs serve children of all ages and include academic support, workforce development opportunities, mentoring relationships, and more.
+As shown below, these programs are funded and supported legislatively in a variety of ways.

 What the Research Says

 Research shows that high-quality afterschool programs improve students’ educational outcomes, school attendance, and social and emotional learning.
-Consistent participation in afterschool programs has also been found to lower dropout rates and help to close achievement gaps for low-income students.
-For older youth, regular participation in an afterschool program may also reduce risky behaviors and help them to gain skills needed for college and career.
+Afterschool Alliance claims that quality afterschool programs understand that children and youth in different age groups vary in academic, psychological, and physical activity needs.
+Consistent participation in afterschool programs has shown lower dropout rates and has helped close achievement gaps for low-income students.
+For older youth, regular participation in an afterschool program may also reduce risky behaviors and help them gain college and career-needed skills.

 Funding for Afterschool

 States’ efforts to support afterschool include focusing policy and funding on certain populations (e.g. at-risk or older youth) or issue areas (e.g. STEM).
-Other states have taken steps to collect information on the state of afterschool within their state to inform future policy and funding opportunities.
+Other states have taken steps to collect information the afterschool landscape within their state to inform future policy and funding opportunities.

 Additional Afterschool Policy Areas